veres-one/did-veres-one/README.md

 // Generate a new DID Document const didDocument = await veresDriver.generate(); // default

+// A DID Document can also be generated from a 32-byte array seed const didDocument = await veresDriver.generate({seed});

 // Log the new didDocument to the console. console.log(JSON.stringify(didDocument, null, 2));
 ```